Knitting, Crochet and Crafts

 • Yarn color B corresponds to the darker tan / khaki color on the chart.

 I crocheted my sample potholder using two different weights of Knitpicks Simply Cotton yarn.
-I used the worsted weight for the main part of the potholder and the lighter weight sport weight version for the snowflake applique.
+I used the worsted weight for the main part of the potholder and the lighter sport weight version for the snowflake applique.
 It’s also possible to make the snowflake motif using crochet thread.

 Crochet Hooks and Tools — For the Body of the Potholder: H / 8 / 5.0 mm crochet hook, or size needed to obtain gauge.